-Unlike some villages, Roscoe isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Roscoe are a mix of both white- and blue-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Roscoe is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Roscoe is a village of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Roscoe who work in office and administrative support (11.84%), sales jobs (10.94%), and management occupations (8.93%).
+There are especially a lot of people living in Roscoe who work in sales jobs (13.44%), management occupations (9.65%), and healthcare (8.44%).

 Also of interest is that Roscoe has more people living here who work in computers and math than 95% of the places in the US.

-Roscoe is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Roscoe is a great place for families with children to consider.
+First of all, many other families with children live here, making Roscoe a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Roscoe has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Roscoe’s overall crime rate is lower than average for the country.

-The per capita income in Roscoe in 2010 was $35,411, which is upper middle income relative to Illinois and the nation.
-This equates to an annual income of $141,644 for a family of four.
+The per capita income in Roscoe in 2018 was $37,894, which is wealthy relative to Illinois, and upper middle income relative to the rest of the US.
+This equates to an annual income of $151,576 for a family of four.

+Roscoe is a somewhat ethnically-diverse village.
 The people who call Roscoe home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Roscoe residents report their race to be White, followed by Asian.
-Important ancestries of people in Roscoe include German, Irish, English, Swedish, and Italian.
+Important ancestries of people in Roscoe include German, Irish, Italian, English, and Swedish.

 The most common language spoken in Roscoe is English.
-Other important languages spoken here include Langs. of India and Spanish.
+Other important languages spoken here include Spanish and Langs. of India.